jcolag/entropy-arbitrage/2022-09-22-coming-age.md

 I realize that Wesley's whole gig involves existing in a hormonal and inexperienced state, but I feel like they could've asked him to act slightly less flamboyant when pulling the chair out for Mirren.
 Generally speaking, people who act like this also get *really* angry, when they don't receive enough gratitude.
 I point this out, because it matches up to his misogynistic comments about his own mother in [*Encounter at Farpoint*]({% post_url 2022-05-19-farpoint1 %}) and *Lonely Among Us*.

-Incidentally, it still lies in the distant future for the actors and the audience at the time, but you might recognize Mordock as [John Putch](https://en.wikipedia.org/wiki/John_Putch), who will go on to play a similar character on this show in a couple of years, plus one of the shouting journalists in the prologue of [**Generations**]({% post_url 2022-04-28-generations %}), though he has had a broader career than that, and comes from a rather famous family.
+Incidentally, it still lies in the distant future for the actors and the audience at the time, but you might recognize Mordock as {% wiki John_Putch|John Putch|en %}, who will go on to play a similar character on this show in a couple of years, plus one of the shouting journalists in the prologue of [**Generations**]({% post_url 2022-04-28-generations %}), though he has had a broader career than that, and comes from a rather famous family.

  > **LAFORGE**: Commander, just having that guy around makes me feel guilty.
 What's he after, anyway?
  >